Dogs - Alabai

-Alabais get called Central Asian Shepherd Dogs, sredniaziatskaya ovcharka, Central Asian Ovcharka or Ovtcharka, Turkmenistan dogs, or Turkmen Alabai, but purists can distinguish between these breeds.
+Alabais get called many names: Central Asian Shepherd Dogs, sredniaziatskaya ovcharka, Central Asian Ovcharka or Ovtcharka, Turkmenistan dogs, or Turkmen Alabai, but purists can distinguish between these breeds.
 They originated in Turkmenistan, where they are national treasures.
 The Republic of Turkmenistan used to be part of the Soviet Union.
 Turkmenistan is bordered by Afghanistan, Iran, Uzbekistan, Kazakhstan, and the Caspian Sea.
 Many countries in the area have mixed in local mastiff-like dogs to produce the breed we know today as alabai: eg Russia, Siberia, Tibet, Mongolia, and Mesopotamia.

 Puppy at 5 months

 The white dog pictured above is imported from Russia, where ear cropping was allowed.

 The alabai is an ancient breed.
 These massive dogs - molosser type - were around in the days of the Roman Empire, and Alexander the Great.
 They are said to have protected the traders on the Silk Route to China.
 In Russia they are nicknamed, "vokodav" meaning "wolf crusher."
 They have been used to protect livestock from wolves and other predators.
 They also fearlessly protected the shepherds and stockmen.
 The true alabai lives in the fields with the sheep and is unafraid to protect them.
 They have also guarded and herded cattle.